The Urbanaut® Monorail Technology

 Electrical and electronic equipment attached to the bogie automatically controls propulsion, speed, acceleration and deceleration of the vehicle.

-An in-wheel powerful direct drive electromagnetic motor is mounted to the side of each of the 2 load wheels and is powered by a variable-frequency inverter.
+A powerfull in-wheel direct drive electromagnetic motor is mounted to the side or inside of the 2 load wheels and is powered by a variable-frequency inverter.

 Alternative II